 TGax Editor: Change the paragraph below as follows (#CID 3076):

-After receiving the Beacon frame at or after TBTT, the TWT scheduled STA may go to doze state until the next wake TBTT if no other condition requires the STA to remain awake.Either STA can tear down an established negotiation following the tear down procedure described in 10.44.8 (TWT Teardown).
+After receiving the Beacon frame at or after TBTT, the TWT scheduled STA may go to doze state until the next wake TBTT if no other condition requires the STA to remain awake.
+The TWT scheduled STA may go to doze state after AdjustedMinimumTWTWakeDuration time has elapsed from the TBTT start time if no Beacon frame is received.(#3076)Either STA can tear down an established negotiation following the tear down procedure described in 10.44.8 (TWT Teardown).

 9.4.2.200 TWT element